 IN-KIND DISTRIBUTIONS.
-Under certain circumstances, as described in this prospectus, you may receive an in-kind distribution of trust securities when you redeem units or when the trust terminates.
+Under certain circumstances, as described in this prospectus, you may receive an in-kind distribution of trust securities when you redeem units or when your trust terminates.
 This distribution will be treated as a sale for federal income tax purposes and you will generally recognize gain or loss, generally based on the value at that time of the securities and the amount of cash received.
 The Internal Revenue Service could however assert that a loss could not be currently deducted.

-EXCHANGES.
-If you elect to have your proceeds from the trust rolled over into a future trust, the exchange would generally be considered a sale for federal income tax purposes.
+ROLLOVERS AND EXCHANGES.
+If you elect to have your proceeds from your trust rolled over into a future trust, the exchange would generally be considered a sale for federal income tax purposes.

 TREATMENT OF TRUST EXPENSES.
-Expenses incurred and deducted by the trust will generally not be treated as income taxable to you.
+Expenses incurred and deducted by your trust will generally not be treated as income taxable to you.
 In some cases, however, you may be required to treat your portion of these trust expenses as income.
 You may not be able to deduct some or all of these expenses.
+Further, because the trust pays exempt-interest dividends, which are treated as exempt interest for federal income tax purposes, you will not be able to deduct some of your interest expense for debt that you incur or continue to purchase or carry your units.